Great River station

-Great River is a railroad station on the Montauk Branch of the Long Island Rail Road, at Connetquot Avenue and Hawthorne Avenue in Great River, New York.
+Great River is a railroad station on the Montauk Branch of the Long Island Rail Road, at Connetquot Avenue and Hawthorne Avenue in East Islip, New York.
 The station opened in 1897.

 History

 Prior to the establishment of passenger service, the site of Great River station was occupied by a freight-only station built by the South Side Railroad of Long Island (SSRRLI) known as Youngsport station.
 The station opened in 1897, and the original station building burned down in 1943.
 Between that time, a sheltered-platform was added to the other side of the tracks.
 In 1945, a modernist station designed by architect Antonin Raymond replaced it, but it was burned down in 2000.
 The third station with high-level platforms was built in the late 1990s.
 The original shelter, however was restored by the East Islip Historical Society, and remains within one of the parking lots along the eastbound platform.